 What is strategic planning?

-Strategic planning looks at the end goal and asks, “How do we get there?”
-From there, the strategic plan is used to dedicate necessary resources and to set priorities.
+A strategic plan is used to dedicate necessary resources and to set priorities that will help teams reach their goal.
 A strategic project has milestones along the way to measure success as well as clear processes to make sure teams achieve them.

 The responsibility of strategic planning usually falls to the Strategic Program Manager (SPM).
 This project management pro oversees a project from start to finish, making sure everyone involved knows exactly what’s happening and has what they need for success.
 They see a project’s “big picture” and work to mitigate risk.